Court finds Trump's tariffs an illegal use of emergency power, but leaves them in place for now

 White House spokesman Kush Desai said Trump had acted lawfully, and “we look forward to ultimate victory on this matter.”

-An attorney for small businesses affected by the tariffs, on the other hand, said the ruling shows Trump doesn't have unlimited power to impose tariffs on his own.
+An attorney for small businesses affected by the tariffs, meanwhile, said the ruling shows Trump doesn't have unlimited power to impose tariffs on his own.
 “This decision protects American businesses and consumers from the uncertainty and harm caused by these unlawful tariffs,” said Jeffrey Schwab, director of litigation at the Liberty Justice Center.

+Still, it remains unclear whether businesses will see any effects from the decision, said National Foreign Trade Council President Jake Colvin.

+“If these tariffs are ultimately struck down, it ought to serve as a wake up call for Congress to reclaim its constitutional mandate to regulate duties and bring some long-term certainty for U.S. businesses and relief for consumers,” Colvin said.

 The ruling complicates Trump’s ambitions to upend decades of American trade policy completely on his own.
 Trump has alternative laws for imposing import taxes, but they would limit the speed and severity with which he could act.
 His tariffs — and the erratic way he’s rolled them out — have shaken global markets, alienated U.S. trading partners and allies and raised fears of higher prices and slower economic growth.